ballerina-platform/ballerina-lang/stdlib/cache/src/main/ballerina/cache/Module.md

-## Package Overview
+## Module Overview
-This package offers a cache that supports time-based eviction, and size-based eviction.
+This module offers a cache that supports time-based eviction, and size-based eviction.
 This means that entries are removed from the cache once the expiry time has elapsed (i.e., time-based eviction), or when the cache runs out of space (i.e., size-based eviction).
 Caching is useful when a value takes significant cost or time to compute and retrieve, and it is therefore useful to cache it for future use.